haileysiwek/Happy-Plants/README.md

 - **Technical Risks:**
   - Conduct thorough testing and prototyping during development.
   - Less risks were associated with implementation of a .json file compared to connecting an external database such as MongoDB for the application's knowledge base.
+  - Wrote unit tests for the Plants(), fetchPlants(), filterPlantsByLocation(), and filterPlantsBySearchCriteria() classes, which were responsible for the Happy Plants app basic functionality/logic and were made to be public classes for unit testing purposes.
 - **Operational Risks:**
   - Staying up to date on newly released APIs that may apply.
   - Regular security audits and updates.